 I try to go on a trip with zero expectations because they’re almost always going to be wrong, but sometimes my imagination gets the best of me.

 All the more reason for me to go back and explore more of New Zealand, since this was a quick weekend trip.

 I am proud of myself for choosing the road less taken.
 Packing up and moving somewhere new every so often, being away from friends and family is definitely not the easiest or most typical route I could’ve taken, but I’m so glad I did.

 Taking the plunge shortly after high school graduation was a big leap of faith, it was something I’d talked about for years but then you reach the point where you ACTUALLY have to choose to do it or not.

 I’m so glad I did!
-I’m grateful for every experience, and destination I’ve been to, there’s so many great people I’ve met along the way, and places that have captured my heart.
+I’m grateful for every experience, and destination I’ve been to, there are so many great people I’ve met along the way and places that have captured my heart.

 Want to know more about Miranda’s Muses?
 Visit her links below.

 Want to be a Featured Blogger on Adventures with NieNie?
 Visit here for more information on how to be featured!